2020 Flower And Garden Festival Guide for Adults

 While we will provide a few recommendations, we want to provide an important disclosure: everyone’s preferences are different.
-When it comes to the food and drinks, we recommend looking at the menus and starting with the items that interest you.
+For the festival food and drinks, we recommend looking at the menus and starting with the items that interest you.
 For us, the best part of the festival is that the dishes are small, so you are able to try a lot of different foods.
 When you enter Epcot, look for the festival passport.
 This small book lists all of the festival information and is a great way to keep track of the food and drink items that you try.

 Food To Try

 Our favorite food item is the Honey Tandoori Chicken Flatbread from the Honey Bee-stro booth.
 The flatbread costs $5.50.
-The Frushi from the Hanami booth in Japan is another one of our favorites ($5.95).
-It is a unique and delicious dish.
-We get it every year and definitely recommend giving it a try.
+We also really like the roasted cauliflower with carrot puree, wild rice, and asparagusfrom the same booth.
+The califlower costs $4.50 and is the top dish in the photo below.
+The flatbread is in the same photo, right below the cauliflower.
+Lastly, the Frushi from the Hanami booth in Japan is another one of our favorites ($5.95).
+It is a unique and delicious dish (it is the second photo below).
+We get frushi every year and definitely recommend giving it a try.